 Dumfries has some shops on the High Street and in the Loreburne Shopping Centre (DG1 2BD).
-Carlisle is a short train journey away and has a selection of stores.
+You can also get the train from Dumfries to Gretna in, about 25 mins then a 15 minute walk from the train station to the shopping outlet, Caledonia Park: https://caledoniapark.com Carlisle is a short train journey away and has a selection of stores.
 Alternatively, travel into Glasgow city centre by train or bus.